Eat for Your Eyes: Key Nutrients That Protect Vision and Balance Blood Sugar

 Key Nutrients for Eye Health and Blood Sugar Balance

-Salmon, sardines, flaxseeds, chia seeds, and walnuts support healthy blood vessels and reduce inflammation.
+- Omega-3 Fatty Acids: Salmon, sardines, flaxseeds, chia seeds, and walnuts support healthy blood vessels and reduce inflammation.

-Citrus fruits, strawberries, kiwi, bell peppers, and broccoli strengthen capillaries and support collagen in eye structures.
+- Vitamin C: Citrus fruits, strawberries, kiwi, bell peppers, and broccoli strengthen capillaries and support collagen in eye structures.

 A Balanced Plate to Nourish Your Eyes

-Here’s a simple, eye-friendly and blood-sugar-friendly plate:
+Here’s an example of an eye- and blood-sugar-friendly plate:

-- Protein: A palm-sized portion of grilled salmon or lentils
+Protein: A palm-sized portion of grilled salmon or lentils

-- Veggies: A generous serving of steamed kale or spinach
+Veggies: A generous serving of steamed kale or spinach

-- Complex Carbs: A side of quinoa or roasted sweet potatoes
+Complex Carbs: A side of quinoa or roasted sweet potatoes

-- Healthy Fats: A few slices of avocado or a sprinkle of pumpkin seeds
+Healthy Fats: A few slices of avocado or a sprinkle of pumpkin seeds

-- Flavor Boost: A squeeze of lemon and a drizzle of olive oil
+Flavor Boost: A squeeze of lemon and a drizzle of olive oil

 This kind of meal supports steady blood sugar levels while providing the full range of nutrients your eyes depend on.